defacto64/qwac_detector/README.md

 However, this WebExtension only works in conjunction with the **GetServerCert** native application, which you can downbload from the [native](native) subdirectory of this project.
 Save the GetServerCert executable wherever you like on your PC together with the accompanying PowerShell script.
 If you later move it somewhere else, you'll have to re-register it.

-In order to register the GetServerCert native application, so the browser will find it, open PowerShell and change directory to where you put the .exe file, the give the following command:
+In order to register the GetServerCert native application, so the browser will find it, open the PowerShell prompt and change directory to where you put the .exe file, then give the following command:
 ```pwsh
 powershell.exe -ExecutionPolicy Bypass -File setup_native_host.ps1
 ```
-Do not worry: that script is absolutely harmless.
+Do not worry: that script is _absolutely_ harmless.

 ## Credits
 This WebExtensions uses the following third-party libraries and/or services: